borisdev/resume/resume.md

 - I shadowed the Data Scientists to see what I could automate for them.
 - I migrated the Data Scientists from Mongo queries to PySpark.
-- To scale, I trained a junior Data Engineer to train the Data Scientists on the new development environment that I had set up.
+- To scale, I trained a Junior Data Engineer to train the Data Scientists on the new development environment that I had set up.

 ### Start-up partner and developer at Map Decisions, 2014